WHAT’S THE PROBLEM WITH JOEL OSTEEN?

 I know him to be a genuine man, a humble man and know that he has a desire to lead people to become followers of Jesus Christ.
 He believes the same fundamental truths about the Bible and Christianity that main stream Christianity teaches and preaches from the pulpits of America.

-The problem is not with Joel Osteen – the problem is in the hearts of the ‘Christian critics’ (which sounds a bit like an oxi-moron) that speak without thinking.
+The problem is not with Joel Osteen –the problem is in the hearts of the ‘Christian critics’ (sounds like an oxymoron) and ‘the haters’ –the newest gift in the body of Christ.
+They speak without thinking.

-In interviews with Larry King or Piers Morgan and others – they are always trying to get him into controversial or divisive topics, (homosexuals, politics, Mormonism, who’s going to hell etc) and Joel avoids answering those questions with much detail.
+In interviews with Larry King, Piers Morgan and others, they always try to get him into controversial or divisive topics, (homosexuality, politics, Mormonism, who’s going to hell, etc.) and Joel avoids answering those questions with much detail.
 His focus is reaching those who have been alienated and are not being reached for Christ with the message of God’s grace.
 He tries to stay on point.

 Why is this so hard to understand?